cghiaus/PsychroAn_tuto/README.md

 20. Moist air enthalpy.
 21. Dew temperature and dew point.
 22. Dry bulb and wet bulb temperature.
-23. Sensible enthalpy and latent enthalpy.
+23. Write the sensible heat balance and the latent heat balance of a thermal zone in steady-state.
 24. Write the equations and represent:
   - a *mixing process* on the psychrometric chart.
   - a *heating process* on the psychrometric chart.
-27. Write the equations and represent a *dry cooling process* on the psychrometric chart.
+  - a *dry cooling process* on the psychrometric chart.
-28. Write the equations and represent a *cooling with dehumidification process* on the psychrometric chart.
+  - a *cooling with dehumidification process* on the psychrometric chart.
-29. Write the equations and represent a *vapor humidification process* on the psychrometric chart.
+  - a *vapor humidification process* on the psychrometric chart.
-30. Write the equations and represent an *adiabatic humidification process* on the psychrometric chart.
+  - an *adiabatic humidification process* on the psychrometric chart.